MidnightPlugins/Lost-in-Midnight/README.md

 - Coalition smuggling, intrigues, and dissention
 - Subsidurial Herding
 - an asteroid catapult
-- two more Sheragi ships appear in human space
+- more Sheragi ships appear in human space
 - pirates develop a new rocket
+- new unfettered weapons
+- treasure maps
+- comets